mgchamplin/ZZ-Milestone-Project-1/README.md

-# ZZ-Milestone-Project-1
+# ZZ-Milestone-Project-1:

 Match Game Challenge project

-##Description
+## Description:

 Memory Match game is intended for a single person to challenge their short-term memory by turning cards over and looking for two-card matches.
+When the game is started, a timer is kicked off so the player can record how much time it takes to track down all of the match pairs.
+There are three options for the amount of cards to play with (see features below)

 ### Features: